Connect with others who understand.

 Powered By

 “My face is killing me today, all red, tight, and itchy.
-I’m now into day four of barely sleeping.
-I feel so itchy and it’s 10 times worse at night,” a third member said.
+I’m now on day four of barely sleeping.
+I feel so itchy, and it’s 10 times worse at night,” a third member said.
 “No amount of moisturizer is helping.
 It just seems to aggravate the itch.”

-In the past, doctor haven’t always taken itching in psoriasis seriously.
-Researchers and health care professionals now recognize that managing itching is crucial when treating psoriasis, due to its impact of on quality of life.
+In the past, doctors didn’t always take itching from psoriasis seriously.
+Researchers and healthcare professionals now realize that treating the itch is crucial when treating psoriasis because it can affect a person’s quality of life.

 Treating psoriasis lesions can require considerable time and effort with skin care at home.
 This is in addition to any other treatments, like phototherapy or medication, you may be using to control the condition.
-Daily adherence to a treatment plan is essential to manage itch and prevent flares.
+To help manage itching and avoid flares, it’s important to follow your treatment plan every day.

-Research shows that people with psoriasis fail to adhere to their treatment plans more than people with other chronic conditions.
-This is usually because they are dissatisfied with previous treatment outcomes.
+Research shows that people with psoriasis fail to stick to their treatment plans more than people with other chronic (ongoing) conditions.
+This is usually because they aren’t satisfied with previous treatment outcomes.

-If you are not satisfied with your current psoriasis treatment plan, discuss it with your doctor, rather than stopping your treatment or changing it on your own.
-Your doctor can recommend different options that might be a better fit with your goals and lifestyle.
-Work with your health care team to establish realistic expectations and treatment goals, and adjust treatment plans as needed in consultation with your doctors.
+If you’re not satisfied with your current psoriasis treatment plan, discuss it with your doctor instead of stopping your treatment or changing it on your own.
+They can recommend different options that might be a better fit with your goals and lifestyle.
+Work with your healthcare team to establish realistic expectations and treatment goals, and adjust treatment plans as needed in consultation with your doctors.
+If sticking to your treatment plan feels hard, talk to your dermatologist.
+They can help you find options that are easier to follow.

 Topical treatment is often the first-line treatment for reducing symptoms like itching.
-Your dermatologist may prescribe you a topical corticosteroid or a nonsteroidal topical with ingredients like vitamin A and synthetic vitamin D. Your doctor may also recommend over-the-counter options.
+Your dermatologist may prescribe a topical corticosteroid, which is a cream or ointment that helps reduce inflammation.
+They may also recommend a nonsteroidal topical treatment — a treatment without steroids that uses ingredients like vitamin A and synthetic vitamin D. Your doctor may also recommend over-the-counter (OTC) options.

-Setting aside time for an effective and regular skin care regimen is one of the most important ways to control itch.
-Choosing the right products is an important step to good skin health.
+Setting aside time for an effective and regular skin care regimen is one of the most important ways to control itching.
+Choosing the right products is key to keeping your skin healthy.

 Moisturizers